 For melt and pour soap:

 - Fine powdered ingredients – disperse in 99% rubbing alcohol and add to melted soap.
-If using milky way molds, ensure that you stir your seeds into the soap in the jug, not the mold, or you will scratch the mold and then all future soaps will come out with a scratched surface to them.
+If using milky way moulds, ensure that you stir your seeds into the soap in the jug, not the mould, or you will scratch the mould and then all future soaps will come out with a scratched surface to them.

-- Larger, heavier ingredients – add to cooled soap (125 F, 51.6 C) to prevent it from sinking to the bottom.
+- Larger, heavier ingredients – add to cooled soap (125 F) to prevent it from sinking to the bottom.

 - Colloidal oatmeal